Seahawks safety Jamal Adams suffers shoulder injury, keeping him out of second half of win over 49ers

 Wilson, Carroll console Everett

-It was about as rough a day as it could be for tight end Gerald Everett, who lost two fumbles and also bobbled a potential touchdown pass into the end zone that turned into a San Francisco interception.
+It was about as rough a day as it could be for tight end Gerald Everett, who lost two fumbles and also bobbled a potential touchdown pass into the end zone that turned into a 49ers interception.

-One of his fumbles was at the Seattle 24 in the first quarter with the 49ers scoring on the next play.
+One of his fumbles was at the Seattle 24 in the first quarter, and the 49ers scoring on the next play.

-The TD-turned-pick came in the third quarter and prevented Seattle from taking the lead — the Seahawks trailed 23-21 at the time — though Dunlap got his safety three plays later.
+The TD-turned-pick came in the third quarter and prevented the Seahawks from taking the lead — they trailed 23-21 at the time — though Dunlap got his safety three plays later.

-The other fumble came as Seattle was trying to sew up the win, ahead 30-23 late in the fourth quarter.
+The other fumble came as the Seahawks were trying to sew up the win, ahead 30-23 late in the fourth quarter.
 Everett fumbled the ball away at the 2 after taking a shovel pass.

 “Heartbreaking day,” Carroll said.
 “He is a tough competitive, come-through guy, and those plays just went the other way.”

-Quarterback Russell Wilson said he made sure to tell Everett that “I always will believe in him.
+Quarterback Russell Wilson said he made sure to tell Everett that, “I always will believe in him.
 He’s a tremendous football player and he’s been great for us this season.
 I went over to him, just talked to him, you know, ‘You’re going to help us throughout this game and the rest of the season.
 Just keep your head clear.’
 I have no doubt what Gerald Everett is going to do, how he’s going to respond.

-He’s a competitive warrior guy out there.
+“He’s a competitive warrior guy out there.
 He is a tremendous football player.
 You guys have seen what he’s been able to do for us all season.
 The one guy you don’t have to worry about is Gerald Everett what he’s going to bring back to the table and how he’s going to play.”

 Injuries shuffle offensive line

-Seattle finished the game with undrafted rookie free agent Jake Curhan at left guard and sixth-round pick Stone Forsythe at right tackle.
+The Seahawks finished the game with undrafted rookie free agent Jake Curhan at left guard and sixth-round pick Stone Forsythe at right tackle.

 Curhan entered the game when Kyle Fuller left in the first quarter with an ankle injury.
 Carroll said Fuller sprained his ankle but offered no prognosis of how long he may be out.